-The superb Olana house is a must-see; built by US landscape painter Frederic Church inspired by the Persian designs he’d seen while travelling in the Middle East and that is now home to the Hudson River School of painters.
+The superb Olana house is a must-see; built by US landscape painter Frederic Church and inspired by the Persian designs he’d seen while traveling in the Middle East and is now home to the Hudson River School of painters.

-Hudson is a small charming city and a favourite amongst foodies because of its amazing and varied culinary scene.
+Hudson is a small charming city and a favorite amongst foodies because of its amazing and varied culinary scene.
 It’s also a great place to go antique shopping and enjoy scenic views of the Hudson River.
-New Yorkers like taking their time to stroll the streets, browse their antique stores, one-of-a-kind shops and art galleries and lovely scenic trails.
+New Yorkers like taking their time to stroll the streets and browse their antique stores, one-of-a-kind shops, and art galleries, and lovely scenic trails.
 It’s a great escape from the chaos of the city.

-Get ready to enjoy white, sandy and peaceful beaches, boutique shops and to-die-for seafood!
-Quaint villages, quiet retreats and artsy enclaves, the area offers something for everyone.
+Get ready to enjoy white, sandy, and peaceful beaches, boutique shops, and to-die-for seafood!
+With quaint villages, quiet retreats, and artsy enclaves, the area offers something for everyone.

 New Orleans, Louisiana

-There’s something peculiar about Philadelphia: it’s large in size but it feels like a small town, especially when compared against New York.
+There’s something peculiar about Philadelphia: it’s large in size but it feels like a small town, especially when compared to New York.